kaustubhdeokar/MOOC-Courses-and-Projects/Screenshot/README.md

 To use it:-

 1) install pip3

+          sudo apt install python3-pip

+2)Install all necessary libraries.

-2) pip3 install -r libraries.txt
+          pip3 install -r libraries.txt
-          (Installs all necessary libraries.)

-3) python3 screenshot.py <time-limit>
+3)Run command as:- python3 screenshot.py <time-limit>

           ex. python3 screenshot.py 2

-saves the image in included images folder.
+4)Saved images can be found in the images folder.

-**(pip3 is used, specify according to your configurations.)
+**(pip3 is used, specify according to your configurations.)**